Ginsburg absence shakes court: White House makes preparations, coming weeks seen as key

 Dynamic Disrupted

 In the short-term, the absence of the court's oldest member raises questions about how the court operates when one of its members is not fully engaged.
-With such a small group, losing a justice -- even temporarily-- can disrupt the predictable, deadline-driven rhythms of a court built on collegiality, continuity, and cooperation.
+With such a small group, losing a justice -- even temporarily -- can disrupt the predictable, deadline-driven rhythms of a court built on collegiality, continuity and cooperation.

 While the justices' public image is most easily viewed in the 40-45 public argument sessions each year in the courtroom, their real work is done behind the scenes, where cases are decided and opinions are written.